Azure/AzureStackHCI-EvalGuide/nested/README.md

 Evaluate Azure Stack HCI using Nested Virtualization
 ==============

 As with any infrastructure technology, in order to test, validate and evaluate the technology, there's typically a requirement for hardware.
-If you're fortunate enough to have multiple server-class pieces of hardware going spare (ideally hardware certified for Azure Stack HCI, found on our [Azure Stack HCI Catalog](https://azure.com/hci "Azure Stack HCI Catalog")), you can certainly perform a more real-world evaluation of Azure Stack HCI, and you should follow the [guide for deploying on multiple nodes of physical hardware](../physical/README.md)
+If you're fortunate enough to have multiple server-class pieces of hardware going spare (ideally hardware certified for Azure Stack HCI, found on our [Azure Stack HCI Catalog](https://azure.com/hci "Azure Stack HCI Catalog")), you can certainly perform a more real-world evaluation of Azure Stack HCI, which is something we'll be guiding you through separately, in the coming days, so stay tuned for that.

-For the purpose of this evaluation guide however, we'll be relying on **nested virtualization** to allow us to consolidate a full lab infrastructure, down onto a single Hyper-V host.
+For the purpose of this evaluation guide however, we'll be relying on **nested virtualization** to allow us to consolidate a full lab infrastructure, down onto a single Hyper-V host, either on-prem, or in Azure.

 ### Important Note ###
 The use of nested virtualization in this evaluation guide is aimed at providing flexibility for deploying Azure Stack HCI in a lab, or test environment.
 For **production** use, **Azure Stack HCI should be deployed on certified physical hardware**, of which you can find a vast array of choices on the [Azure Stack HCI Catalog](https://azure.com/hci "Azure Stack HCI Catalog").